List of Outlaw Star characters: Kei Pirates

 The Kei Pirates (北旗（ケイ）の海賊, Kei no Kaizoku) are a group of Chinese space pirates who uses Tao magic led by the mysterious Tendo King.
-The branch most often mentioned in the series is the 108 Suns.
+The only branches referenced in the series are the 108 Suns and 108 Stars.

-108 Suns

-The 108 Suns are a branch of the Kei Pirates from the Hoppo system and are major antagonists in the series.
+The pirate guild most frequently referenced in the series are the 108 Suns, a Kei Pirate branch from the Hoppo system and recurring antagonists throughout the series.
 Centered around the Tendo King, the Kei Pirates' leader, the 108 Stars operate in smaller groups of 10 or 20, with the leaders of these groups acting as independents, pursuing their own interests.
 In the series, the group that pursues Gene Starwind and the rest of the crew of the Outlaw Star is led by a man named Hazanko.
 The members of said group possess a great power known as Sunjutsu (pronounced soon-joot-su), which is based on feng shui.
-They hunt Gene and his companions relentlessly, eventually setting the Anten Seven after them.
+They hunt Gene and his companions relentlessly, eventually sending the Anten Seven after them.
 The Seven and Hazanko are eventually defeated, yet the 108 Suns and the Kei Pirates as a whole live on.

-Lord Hazanko

-Lord Hazanko (破斬公, Hazankō) is a high-ranking member of the Kei Pirates and one of the series' main antagonists alongside the MacDougall Brothers.
-Due to his expertise in Tao Magic as well as the extent of his influence in both the 108 Suns and 108 Stars pirate guilds, he is greatly feared among the other pirate leaders.
-Driven by his insatiable greed and ambition, Hazanko devotes all his resources towards finding the Galactic Leyline in order to gain enough power to replace the current Kei Pirate leadership and conquer the universe.
-A skilled and powerful Tao Master, Hazanko can deflect virtually any attack directed at him and use devastating Tao magic with very little effort, going so far as to reverse the fatal effects of a #4 Caster Shell and reemerge unharmed from apparent nonexistence.
-Despite obtaining all the power he wanted from the Leyline, Hazanko is ultimately defeated by Gene Starwind with the help of the Outlaw Star and Melfina.

-The Anten Seven

-The Anten Seven (暗天七人衆, Anten Nanajinshū or Anten Shichi), led by Hazanko, are an elite team of higher-ups and assassins within the 108 Stars who take their names from a variety of Japanese beetles.
+The Anten Seven (暗天七人衆, Anten Nanajinshū or Anten Shichi), led by Hazanko, are an elite team of Tao masters and assassins within the 108 Stars who take their names from a variety of Japanese beetles.
 They were sent after Gene and the crew of the Outlaw Star.
 Each member has their own particular area of expertise, and they utilize their techniques according to whatever obstacles need to be overcome.
 Up until the discovery of the Galactic Leyline, it seems that they had worked alone.
 Four of them seem to be Tao masters and the rest are skilled in different fields.